How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Common First-Timer Pitfalls

-Underbudgeting the side costs.
+Another is underbudgeting the side costs.
 Plan for Buyer’s Stamp Duty, legal fees (S$2,500 to S$3,500), resale agent commission (around 1% + GST), valuation, fire insurance, and renovation.
-A S$50,000 to S$80,000 cash buffer on top of the downpayment is realistic for most resale buyers.
+For most resale buyers, a cash buffer of S$50,000 to S$80,000 on top of the downpayment is realistic.

 First-Time Buyer FAQ